Tip #741: Unity as a Principle of Influence

 When people act in unison, they “not only see themselves as more alike, they evaluate one another more positively afterward.
 Their elevated likeness turns into elevated liking.”

-Research shows that simply having people walk together in step resulted in 50% of them forgoing the chance to increase their own financial gain in an economic game to ensure that their teammates would do well financially.
-A follow up study helped explain why: preliminary-response synchrony led to a feeling of unity, which led to a greater wiliness to sacrifice personal gain to support the group’s greater good.
+Research involved simply having people walk together in step.
+This resulted in 50% of them forgoing the chance to increase their own financial gain in an economic game.
+They did this to ensure that their teammates would do well financially.
+A follow up study helped explain why.
+Preliminary-response synchrony led to a feeling of unity.
+This led to a greater willingness to sacrifice personal gain to support the group’s greater good.

 In summary, being together and acting together create a sense of unity that predisposes people to help each other.
 That’s a powerful principle of influence.